Marjory Stoneman Douglas Championed the Everglades, River Of Grass

 Within weeks of the dedication, the U.S. Army Corps of Engineers launched a bulldozer assault on the Everglades, ultimately conquering them with a mind-boggling system of levees, canals and building-size water pumps.
 In her book’s last chapter, Douglas welcomes anticipated water management for the good of the park.
 But government engineers arranged their priorities for the pecuniary benefit of commercial agriculture and urban development.
 In a magazine article 12 years later, Douglas chastises them for impeding water’s natural flow and endangering the park’s ecological health.
 Destroy the River of Grass, she had first warned in 1947, and you destroy the organic center that supplies the region’s freshwater, moderates the local climate and checks population sprawl.
 Her activism, for the time being, ended with the article.

 But others were paying attention.
 During a five-year drought in the early 1960s, the park thirsted on the brink of death when Army engineers refused to direct flow away from vegetable and sugar farms.
 (The latter were undergoing massive expansion after securing a federal embargo on sugar from communist Cuba).
 Environmentalists fought through the decade to win a congressional mandate forcing the Corps to share water with the park.
 By then, their attention had shifted to a new insult.
-Dade County had broken ground for the world’s largest airport – in the Everglades, a few miles from the park.
+Dade City in Dade County had broken ground for the world’s largest airport – in the Everglades, a few miles from the park.

 Seeking reinforcement, activists searched for a spokesperson with public appeal, one who carried the authority of local history and the truth of the Everglades.
 Douglas was their person.
 A remarkable speaker, she projected ideas with high-volume clarity, despite her age.
 (A friend would dub her the “elocutioner;” she is truly one of Florida’s finest orators.)
 For more than 50 years, she had valued South Florida not as a slice of real estate but as a place to make a life.
 And her book, tucked like the Bible under the arms of local environmentalists, delivered the important truth, easily translated from the subtitle River of Grass.
 That was her lasting “genius,” said her longtime friend Helen Muir, transforming with three words a debased wasteland into the country’s most cherished wetland.